What Are The Most Common Pasta Cooking Mistakes?

 14.)
 Snapping spaghetti in half

-We know that when you put spaghetti in a pot of boiling water, the pasta is half in, half out.
-People therefore think that their spaghetti is going to be cooked unevenly, so they snap their pasta in half.
+We know that when you put spaghetti in a pan of boiling water, the pasta is half in, half out.
+Therefore, people think their spaghetti will cook unevenly, so they snap their pasta in half.
 It only takes about 20 seconds for your spaghetti to have given up some resistance for you to get the whole lot submerged.
-Most importantly of all, though, spaghetti is the length it is for a very good reason.
+Most importantly of all, though, spaghetti is the length it is for a good reason.
 Try twirling your half-length spaghetti around your fork and having a satisfying mouthful.
 Chances are, you won't.
 If you want short pasta, buy short pasta!

 15.)
 Pairing your sauce with the wrong shape